May 1, 2015 - September 1, 2015

-Consult the Eugene Applebaum College of Pharmacy and Health Sciences (EACPHS) Office of Student and Alumni Affairs transcript evaluation guide, and complete your transcript evaluation at http://www.cphs.wayne.edu/program/Transcriptguide.php
+Consult the Eugene Applebaum College of Pharmacy and Health Sciences (EACPHS) Office of Student Affairs transcript evaluation guide, and complete your transcript evaluation at http://www.cphs.wayne.edu/program/Transcriptguide.php

 Question about whether your prerequisite coursework meets the WSU PAS requirements?
 Here is the link to the PAS Course Equivalency Guide: http://www.cphs.wayne.edu/program/equivalency/pas_equivalency.pdf

-Email any questions regarding prerequisite coursework to the EACPHS Office of Student and Alumni Affairs at: firstname.lastname@example.org
+Email any questions regarding prerequisite coursework to the EACPHS Office of Student Affairs at: email@example.com

 - The examination must be taken by July 31st of the application year and the official student score sheet must be scanned and included in the WSU Graduate Application supplemental documentation by September 1st.
 Scores submitted after the September 1st deadline will not be accepted.